Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Experimental Setup

 \subsection{Dataset}

-Following \citet{safeconstellations2025}, we study LLaMA-3.1-8B-Instruct on an evaluation set of 270 samples across five NLP tasks: Sentiment Analysis, Translation, RAG-style QA, Rephrasing and Cryptanalysis.
+Following \citet{safeconstellations2025}, we mechanistically analyse LLaMA-3.1-8B-Instruct across five NLP tasks: Sentiment Analysis, Translation, RAG-style QA, Rephrasing and Cryptanalysis.
 For all these tasks, the prompt content varies: (a) fully benign text (Stanford Alpaca; \citealt{taori2023alpaca}), (b) sensitive-but-safe phrasing (XSTest; \citealt{rottger2024xstest}), and (c) directly harmful instructions (JailbreakBench; \citealt{chao2024jailbreakbench}), and (d) a custom cipher/RAG dataset.
-Four of the tasks: sentiment analysis, translation, cryptanalysis, and RAG-style QA are benign tasks, whereas rephrasing is excluded because it can itself constitute a harmful instruction (Table~\ref{tab:examples}).
+Four of the tasks: sentiment analysis, translation, cryptanalysis, and RAG-style QA are benign tasks, whereas rephrasing is excluded from benign as it can itself constitute a harmful instruction (Table~\ref{tab:examples}).
 This reflects the two qualitatively different refusal types we study (full statistics in Appendix~\ref{sec:appendix_data}).